Shandong Prime (est. 1993) · B2B wholesale only · Custom fabrication for global buyers

 1. MIG Welding: fast and reliable

-MIG (Metal Inert Gas) welding is highly efficient and ideal for medium to thick parts that require strong, clean welds.
-PRIME uses semi-automatic and robotic MIG systems for large production runs, ensuring minimal distortion and strong fusion.
-This process is well-suited for carbon steel and stainless steel assemblies like frames, brackets, and supports.
+MIG (GMAW) welding is a productive method for medium-to-thick parts that need strong, consistent welds.
+PRIME uses semi-automatic and robotic MIG systems for repeat programs, supported by controlled parameters to reduce variation.
+This is commonly used for carbon steel and many stainless assemblies like frames, brackets, mounts, and supports.

 2. TIG Welding: high precision and clean finish